-The ERIS project will be divided into 2 parts: a testing and a dissemination phase.
+The ERIS project is divided into 2 parts: a testing and a dissemination phase.

-- During the testing phase, teaching materials (10 packages) in national languages and in English for students in junior high and high schools will be prepared.
-The packages will be tested in selected schools in each partner country.
-Packages will be adapted to the needs of end-users: teachers and students, according to the results of evaluation surveys.
+- During the testing phase, teaching materials (10 packages) in national languages and in English for students in junior high and high schools have been prepared.
+The packages have been tested in selected schools in each partner country.
+Packages have been then adapted to the needs of end-users: teachers and students, according to the results of evaluation surveys.

 Apart from the educational packages, ERIS also provides: